janhq/server/docs/todo/prompt-orchestration-todo.md

 ---

+## What is a Prompt Orchestration Processor?

-A **Prompt Orchestrator** is a custom logic layer (code or workflow) that:
+A **Prompt Orchestration Processor** is a processing layer within LLM API that:

-1. Takes a user’s raw input
+1. Takes a user's raw input (before it reaches the inference engine)
 2. Checks conditions (flags, context, user settings, memory, etc.)
-3. Composes a final prompt programmatically
+3. Composes a final prompt programmatically by applying conditional modules
-4. Sends that composed prompt to an LLM Inference Engine
+4. Passes that composed prompt to the inference provider (vLLM or remote)

+The processor sits in the request pipeline within `llm-api`, between the HTTP handler and the inference provider client.

 ---

-## What a Prompt Orchestrator Can Do
+## What a Prompt Orchestration Processor Can Do

-It can automatically attach optional modules, such as:
+It can automatically attach optional modules as part of the LLM API request pipeline, such as:

 ### Memory